JoaoVitorBracale/AnalisesKaggle/README.md

 ## Author
 * João Vitor Bracale de Jesus [@JoaoVitorBracale](https://www.linkedin.com/in/joão-vítor-bracale-de-jesus-75a1b1187)

-## How to Contribute

-There are a few things we would like to accomplish with the project.
-We would like to make faketect become a stable building for everyone in the community.
-If you are interested in making this version more robust and adding some cool features, feel free to submit a receipt request. #ShareIsCaring

-### Pull Request Template:

-**What is this PR for?**

-**What type of PR is it?**
-[Bug Fix] or [Feature Request]

 **How should this be tested?**
 Specific steps, configs and images if available